79th Grey Cup: Game summary

-The Grey Cup was held in Winnipeg for the first time, but it had more of a Hollywood feeling.
-The Toronto Argonauts capped off a memorable season under the new ownership of Los Angeles Kings owner Bruce McNall, hockey player Wayne Gretzky and actor John Candy with a win over Calgary.
+The Grey Cup was held in Winnipeg for the first time, but it had more of a Hollywood feel.
+The Toronto Argonauts capped off a memorable season under the new ownership of Los Angeles Kings owner Bruce McNall, hockey player Wayne Gretzky and actor John Candy with a win over the Calgary Stampeders.

-The Argos started the game with a bang as defensive back Ed Berry intercepted Calgary quarterback Danny Barrett's first pass attempt and returned it 50 yards for a touchdown.

-Barrett made up for this miscue late in the first quarter, calling his own number on a one-yard run over the goal line.
+The Argos started with a bang as defensive back Ed Berry intercepted Calgary quarterback Danny Barrett's first pass attempt and returned it 50 yards for a touchdown.
+Barrett atoned for this miscue late in the first quarter, calling his own number on a one-yard run over the goal line.
 Toronto led 8-7 after 15 minutes.

 The teams exchanged field goals in the second quarter, as the Argos carried their one-point lead into halftime.

-The Toronto offence got kick started in the second half.
-With the Argos trailing 14-12 with three minutes remaining in the third quarter, quarterback Matt Dunigan threw a 48-yard strike to Darrell K. Smith, giving the Boatmen some life.
+The Toronto offence kicked into gear in the second half.
+Trailing 14–12 with three minutes remaining in the third quarter, Argo quarterback Matt Dunigan threw a 48-yard strike to Darrell K. Smith, giving the Boatmen some life.

-Reggie Pleasant stepped in front of a Barrett pass in the fourth quarter, helping to set up a Lance Chomyc field goal to make it a 22-14 score.
+In the fourth quarter, Reggie Pleasant stepped in front of a Barrett pass, setting up a Lance Chomyc field goal to make it a 22–14 score in favour of Toronto.
 It was Pleasant's second interception of the game.

-Calgary receiver Allen Pitts' narrowed the gap to 22-21 on a 12-yard touchdown reception.
-But Raghib "Rocket" Ismail, a much publicized pickup by the Argos in the off-season, returned the ensuing kickoff 87 yards for a touchdown with 10:26 remaining, sealing Calgary's fate.
+Calgary receiver Allen Pitts' narrowed the gap to 22–21 on a 12-yard touchdown reception.
+But Raghib "Rocket" Ismail, a much-publicized off-season pickup by the Argos, returned the ensuing kickoff 87 yards for a touchdown with 10:26 remaining.
+A beer can thrown from the stands narrowly missed Ismail on his way to the end zone.

-Keyvan Jenkins fumbled on the following kickoff, and Argos linebacker Keith Castello covered the ball to set up a 36-yard touchdown from Dunigan to Paul Masotti to officially put an end to the game and their championship season.
+When Keyvan Jenkins fumbled the ensuing kickoff, Toronto linebacker Keith Castello recovered the ball to set up a 36-yard touchdown pass from Dunigan to Paul Masotti, sealing the Argonauts' victory.